guilhermepo2/blog/_posts/2019-07-03-simple-state-machines.markdown

 # Introduction

 Have you ever heard of State Machines?
 It is one of those weird cryptical words that appears in Computer Science, Computer Programming, Game Programming and a lot places really!
-When you try to research it initially you probably will find out about plenty of mathematical concepts, but none of those conjunct notation or math theory and hypothesis stuff will answer your basic question: "How do I create a state machine in my code?"
+When you try to research it you probably will find out about plenty of mathematical concepts, but none of those conjunct notation or math theory and hypothesis stuff will answer your basic question: "How do I create a state machine in my code?"

 In the long run, State Machines are really benefical for your code, have you ever stumbled upon a problem where you got yourself creating multiple booleans to keep track of what was happening?
 And you had to debug all those values and code that shouldn't be executed is executing and the biggest problem is that you can't guarantee stability in your code, you just know that pieces of code shouldn't be running and even though the result might work, you feel deep down that it is something built on a weak foundation.